UvaCsl/desist/README.md

   different pipelines can be defined directly in the criteria files.
 - Providing `--clean-files` does not accidentally clean up the files in combination with the `-x` (dry-run) flag.

+2021/07/26

+- Change `--keep-files/--clean-files` toggles to `--clean-files OPTION` where three choices are possible: `none`, `1mb`, or `all`.
+The first two, `none` and `1mb` mimic the original behaviour with `--keep-files/--clean-files` respectively.
+The new `all` flag performs more aggressive file cleaning and removes any file---except for YAML files with `.yml` or `.yaml` suffix---regardless of the required disk space.
+- Add a [`CleanFiles`](desist/isct/utilities.py) enumerated type to keep track of file cleaning modes.
+- Add a [`FileCleaner`](desist/isct/utilities.py) utility class that handles file cleaning and supersedes the separate `clean_large_files` utility function.